UniMath/agda-unimath/src/commutative-algebra/powers-of-elements-commutative-rings.lagda.md

   {l : Level} (A : Commutative-Ring l) where

-  power-succ-Commutative-Ring :
+  successor-law-power-Commutative-Ring :
     (n : ℕ) (x : type-Commutative-Ring A) →
     power-Commutative-Ring A (succ-ℕ n) x ＝
-    mul-Commutative-Ring A (power-Commutative-Ring A n x) x power-succ-Commutative-Ring =
+    mul-Commutative-Ring A (power-Commutative-Ring A n x) x successor-law-power-Commutative-Ring =
-    power-succ-Ring (ring-Commutative-Ring A)
+    successor-law-power-Ring (ring-Commutative-Ring A)

-  power-succ-Commutative-Ring' :
+  successor-law-power-Commutative-Ring' :
     (n : ℕ) (x : type-Commutative-Ring A) →
     power-Commutative-Ring A (succ-ℕ n) x ＝
-    mul-Commutative-Ring A x (power-Commutative-Ring A n x) power-succ-Commutative-Ring' =
+    mul-Commutative-Ring A x (power-Commutative-Ring A n x) successor-law-power-Commutative-Ring' =
-    power-succ-Ring' (ring-Commutative-Ring A)
+    successor-law-power-Ring' (ring-Commutative-Ring A)
 ```

 ### Powers by sums of natural numbers are products of powers